 GC021109 is currently being developed primarily as a disease modifying treatment of Alzheimer’s disease; however, its dual phagocytosis and anti-inflammatory actions have the potential to affect other disorders.
 In addition to its program using GC021109, GliaCure has a pipeline program for the development of therapeutics for astrocytic targets related to additional disorders, such as depression and sleep consolidation.

-GliaCure is a virtual drug discovery company, a cutting edge approach in life sciences that allows it to work with expert consultants on an as-needed basis to allow rapid decision-making and to maximize investment.
-The company has raised approximately $8.5 million to date from private investors.
+GliaCure is a virtual drug discovery company, working with expert consultants and specialists to allow rapid decision-making and to maximize investment.
+GliaCure has raised over $11 million to date from private investors and charitable foundations such as ADDF.